-CVE-2024-21887:CVE-2024-21887 is a critical command injection vulnerability in Ivanti Connect Secure and Ivanti Policy Secure that allows an authenticated administrator to execute arbitrary commands on the appliance.
+CVE-2024-21887:A command injection vulnerability in web components of Ivanti Connect Secure and Ivanti Policy Secure allows an authenticated administrator to execute arbitrary commands on the appliance.

 splash